Updated May 29, 2023

 Introduction to PostgreSQL Interview Questions and Answers

 PostgreSQL is an object-relational database management systems (ORDBMS).
 It is a powerful, open-source object-relational database system.
-PostgreSQL is not controlled by any corporation or other private entity and the source code is available free of charge.
+Any corporation or other private entity does not control PostgreSQL, and the source code is available free of charge.
 PostgreSQL runs on all major operating systems, including Linux, UNIX, and Windows.
-It supports text, images, sounds and video, and includes programming interfaces for C/C++, Java, Perl, Python, Ruby and Open Database Connectivity.
+It supports text, images, sounds, and video and includes C/C++, Java, Perl, Python, Ruby, and Open Database Connectivity programming interfaces.

-Follow these steps to install PostgreSQL on Windows system:
+Follow these steps to install PostgreSQL on the Windows system:

-- Pick the most relevant version on PostgreSQL from EnterpriseDB.
+- Pick the most relevant version of PostgreSQL from EnterpriseDB.

 - Run the downloaded software as administrator.
-Select the location where you want to install it.
+Please select the location where you want to install it.

-- Next step of installation is selecting the directory where data should be stored.
+- The next step of the installation is selecting the directory where data should be stored.
 By default, it is stored under the “data” directory.

-- It will prompt to enter a password to make data stored more secure.
+- It will prompt you to enter a password to make the data stored more secure.

-- Next step is to set a default port.
+- The next step is to set a default port.

-- On completion of installation, a message is displayed.
+- On completion of the installation, a message is displayed.

 Features of PostgreSQL

-- Indexes: PostgreSQL supports B+ tree, hash, generalized search trees and generalized inverted indexes.
-Users can also create their own customized indexes.
+- Indexes: PostgreSQL supports B+ tree, hash, generalized search trees, and inverted indexes.
+Users can also create customized indexes.

-- Views: views that create virtual tables is supported by PostgreSQL.
+- Views: PostgreSQL supports views that create virtual tables.

-- Rules: rules allow a hierarchy of incoming query to be re-written, are supported by PostgreSQL.
+- Rules allow a hierarchy of incoming queries to be re-written and supported by PostgreSQL.

-- Inheritance: in PostgreSQL, a table can be set to inherit their characteristics from a “parent” table.
+- Inheritance: in PostgreSQL, a table can be set to inherit its characteristics from a “parent” table.

-Now, if you are looking for a job which is related to PostgreSQL then you need to prepare for the PostgreSQL Interview Questions.
-It is true that every interview is different as per the different job profiles but still to clear the interview you need to have a good and clear knowledge of PostgreSQL processes.
-Here, we have prepared the important PostgreSQL Interview Question and answers which will help you get success in your interview.
+Now, if you are looking for a job related to PostgreSQL, you must prepare for the 2023 PostgreSQL Interview Questions.
+Every interview differs from the job profiles, but you must have a good and precise knowledge of PostgreSQL processes to clear the interview.
+Here, we have prepared the vital PostgreSQL Interview Questions and answers to help you succeed in your interview.

-Below are the 12 important PostgreSQL Interview Questions and answers that are frequently asked in an interview.
-These questions are divided into two parts are as follows:
+Below are the 12 crucial PostgreSQL Interview Questions and answers frequently asked in an interview.
+These questions are divided into two parts as follows: